SSWConsulting/SSW.Rules.Content/rules/do-you-generate-the-vs-dependency-graph/rule.md

 ### Option 1 - Rider

-Generating dependency graph is easy with the Rider's built-in tool.
+Generating the dependency graph is easy with the Rider's built-in tool.
 Check the official [docs](https://www.jetbrains.com/help/rider/Architecture__Project_Dependencies_Exploration.html) for more information about dependency graphs in Rider.

 ### ✅ Pros

 * **Dependency view** - The graph is readable and organized
-* **Dependency cycle** - It is easy to find the dependency issue of the project
+* **Dependency cycle** - It is easy to find the dependency issues of the project
 * **Generation time** - The dependency graph generation is very fast
 * **Interface** - The interaction with the graph feels very smoothly
-* **Customizability** - It has beautiful menu in the left to select or deselect any project from the graph
+* **Customizability** - It has useful menu to select or deselect any project from the graph
 * **Availability** - You don't require to install any extension into Rider or select any component when you are installing Rider, it is already available in the IDE

 ### ❌ Cons

-* **Cost** - After 1 month trial, you will need license to continue using Rider
+* **Cost** - After one-month trial, you will need a license to continue using Rider
 * **Cluttered view** - Complex projects require manual layout adjustments to make the graph readable (no advanced layout tools like Visual Studio has)
 * **Layout** - Only Top to Bottom layout